 Reimagined by renowned designer Jody Clark, the lion represents the first of the ten heraldic beasts which stood guard at Queen Elizabeth’s coronation in 1953.
 The 10 heraldic beasts represent Elizabeth’s ancestry.
-Positioned at the temporary annex of Westminster Abbey for the Queen’s coronoation, the 10 uncoloured statues each held a (coloured) shield with a coat of arms reflecting some part of the queen’s geneology.
+Positioned at the temporary annexe of Westminster Abbey for the Queen’s coronation, the 10 uncoloured statues each held a (coloured) shield with a coat of arms reflecting some part of the queen’s genealogy.
 The originals were designed by James Woodford, after being commissioned by the British Ministry of Works.
 The idea derived from ten similar beast statues housed at Hampton Court Palace whose originals were made for King Henry VIII more than four decades ago.
-While they refected heralsic arms of Henry’s ancestry, the new statues were to represent Elizabeth more closely.
+While they refected heraldic arms of Henry’s ancestry, the new statues were to represent Elizabeth more closely.
 The 6 foot high beasts, weighing more than 700 lbs each are now fully painted with colour.

 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.

 The 1oz fine gold coin has a face value of £100 and therefore is free from Capital Gains Tax.